Visit our BOB on a Pump page for more info about managing your BOB while on an insulin pump.

 What Is Bolus on Board?

-The Bolus on Board tells how many units of rapid insulin are still working.
+The Bolus on Board (also referred to as Insulin on Board or Active Insulin) tells how many units of rapid insulin are still working.
 This helps in deciding whether more insulin or more carbohydrate is needed.
 Never assume you need more insulin simply because your blood sugar is high at the moment.
 Always determine how much bolus is on board before taking more.
 If your blood sugar is normal with bolus on board, you may need to decide if carbohydrate is required to keep it normal.

 From this, we get the Bolus on Board Rule for Humalog and Novolog: